systemctl status httpd

 delete httpd.pid

-after delete that you must restart service apache
+after deleting that you must restart the service apache

 # systemctl restart httpd